Follow

 Y Zhang, C Li, CC Trettin, H Li, G Sun

-Global Biogeochemical Cycles 16 (4), 9-1-9-17, 2002
+Global biogeochemical cycles 16 (4), 9-1-9-17, 2002

 Temperature and vegetation effects on soil organic carbon quality along a forested mean annual temperature gradient in North America